1. The list in brief ↴

 Features: The Café CHP95302MSS comes with four cooking elements, two of which can be connected to create a bridge for larger cookware like griddle pans or casserole dishes.

 The elements themselves vary in size and wattage, with two seven-inch elements at 2500W, a six-inch element at 1800W, and an 11-inch element at 3700W.
 The cooktop also features a "melting burner" for low-heat cooking and a Quick Boil feature that boils a large pan of water in under two minutes.
-It's WiFi compatible, meaning you can control or monitor the cooktop remotely, as well as a Gourmet Guided feature that syncs the cooktop with recipe apps to ensure you always have the right timings and temperatures.
+It's WiFi compatible, meaning you can control or monitor the cooktop remotely, and it has a Gourmet Guided feature that syncs the cooktop with recipe apps to ensure you always have the right timings and temperatures.

 Safety features include a control lock and a red light indicator for warm burners.
 The cooktop is 30 inches wide, fitting easily into most countertops, and comes with a Smart Cookware pan designed specifically for this cooktop.